anyconnect/VisionPlugin/README.md

 - README		Instructions to complete the Vision.cpp stub functions and compile and use libacvisionplugin.so.
 - Vision.h		Vision library header file.
 This derived class overrides VisionPlugin base class member functions.
 - Vision.cpp		Vision library source file.
 You must complete the stub functions.
+- VisionPluginTypes.h The data types class for the vision objects.
 - VisionPlugin.h	These base class member functions are overridden by Vision derived class.
 - CMakeLists.txt		Compiles libacvisionplugin.so.
 - build.sh       Script to build all.